Search History

 Yeloworld_1200.png

-Yeloworld is expand its circular packaging operations and intensifying its R&D efforts for green materials.
+Yeloworld is expanding its circular packaging operations and intensifying its R&D efforts for green materials.

 Ingka Investments, the investment arm of Ingka Group, the largest IKEA retailer, has announced a growth capital injection in Shanghai Re-mall Environmental Protection New Material Co., Ltd., a China-based recycler of post-consumer packaging waste.
 This marks Ingka Investments' first investment in China as part of its Circular Investment portfolio.